bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Time &amp; Address</h4>

-Representing time and addresses in HTML can be accomplished using the time and address elements respectively.
+<p>Representing time and addresses in HTML can be accomplished using
+the time and address elements respectively.
 The time element may be used with, or without, the datetime attribute, depending on how the text within the element is formatted.
 If the content is formatted with the correct time stamp then the datetime attribute may be omitted.
-Furthermore, if the time is representing the date or time of a publication the pubdate Boolean attribute should be used.
+Furthermore, if the time is representing the date or time of a publication the pubdate Boolean attribute should be used.</p>

-The address element may be used to hold any contact information, including a physical address as well as a website or email address.
-It should not include any further information than the contact information, and other content needs to be placed outside of the address element.
+<p>The address element may be used to hold any contact information,
+including a physical address as well as a website or email address.
+It should not include any further information than the contact information, and other content needs to be placed outside of the address element.</p>

 <details>
   <summary>Example, Time &amp; Address</summary>